Niekvdm/-Abandoned-Goldflower/README.md

 # Goldflower
-Web GUI for installing multiple NSP files through Goldleaf by XorTroll
+Web GUI for installing multiple NSP files through Goldleaf or Tinfoil by XorTroll

 ## Screenshots